ReSto

 Download selected values (values applied sequence) from setup to devices

-Get current values for selected parameters in check column
+Get and check current values for selected parameters in check column

 Clean list - remove all parameters not in selected sequence.
 Unmarked parameters are removed from setup!